Kalki Purana: Family lineage of Kali

 The beginning of the Kalki Purana describes Kali's lineage starting with Brahma, his great-great-grandfather, and ending with the birth of his children's children.
 Instead of being born of poison from the churning of the ocean of milk according to other Hindu texts, he is the product of a long line of incestuous monsters born from Brahma's back.
-Kali is the great-great-grandson of Lord Brahma.
+Kali is the great-great-grandson of Brahma.
 He is the son of Krodha (Anger) and his sister-turned-wife Himsa (Violence).
 He is the grandson of Dambha (Vanity) and his sister Maya (Illusion).
 He is the great-grandson of Adharma (Impropriety) and his wife, Mithya (Falsehood).
-Adharma was originally created from Lord Brahma's back as a Maleen Pataka (a very dark and deadly sinful object).
-Kali and his family were created by Brahma to hurry the dissolution of the cosmos after the pralaya period was over.
-When his family takes human form on earth, they further taint the hearts and minds of mankind to bring about the end of Dvapara Yuga and the beginning of Kali Yuga.
-During the first stage of Kali Yuga, the varnashrama breaks down and God-worship is forsaken by man.
-All through the second, third, and fourth stages, man forgets the name of god and no longer offers Yajna (offerings) to the Devas.
+Adharma was originally created from Brahma's back as a malinapataka (a very dark and deadly, sinful object).
+Kali and his family were created by Brahma to hasten the dissolution of the cosmos after the pralaya period was over.
+When his family takes human form on earth, they further taint the hearts and minds of mankind to bring about the end of the Dvapara Yuga and the beginning of the Kali Yuga.
+During the first stage of the Kali Yuga, the varnashrama breaks down and deific worship is forsaken by man.
+All through the second, third, and fourth stages, man forgets the name of god and no longer offers yajna (offerings) to the devas.